 3. Conduct Thorough Research

-Combine multiple data sources to enhance the depth and reliability of your case study.
-This may include primary sources (interviews, surveys) and secondary sources (documents, reports, articles).
+Use various sources of information to make the information you are collecting and analyzing richer and more credible.
+This may comprise primary (interviews, surveys) and secondary sources (documents, reports, articles).

 7. Maintain Objectivity